-This method can also be used to continue a run that has been terminated.
+This method can also be used to continue a run that has been terminated, though it does not work well yet.

-- 1. Open the Molecules tab - 2.
-Press the "..." button under the "Continue a previous run" section.
+- 1. Click on the Molecules tab - 2.
+Press the ... button under the Continue a previous run section.
 This launches a file browser.
-Load the trajectory file (.trr) that you want to continue from. - 3.
-Press "Load mdp now".
+Load the trajectory file (.trr) that you want to continue from. - Press Load mdp now.
 This will load the simulation parameters associated with the previous trajectory.
-The "Auto load mdp params" box should now be automatically UNchecked. - 4.
-Set "Extend time by" to a small value, such as 1.0 picoseconds. - 5.
-On the "Parameters" tab, set How long to simulate->"steps" to a small number, such as 1.
-Return to the Molecules tab. - 6.
-Press "Continue simulation".
+The Auto load mdp params box should now be automatically UNchecked. - 4.
+Set the Extend time by field to a small value, such as 1.0 picoseconds. - 5.
+In the Parameters panel, set How long to simulate to a small number of steps, such as 1 step. - 6.
+Return to the Molecules panel. - 7.
+Press Continue simulation.
 This will create a new trajectory file, which picks up where the previous trajectory left off.